Intermittent Fasting | Breaking a Fast | Chew Gum | Sugar-Free | Candy

 In addition, insulin can prevent the breakdown of body fat (Meijssen et al. 20012).

-The 16-hour fasting intermittent stops nutrient intake, lowers insulin levels and ends the body’s storage mode.
+The 16-hour fasting stops nutrient intake, lowers insulin levels, and ends the body’s storage mode.

 Then the body can begin to deplete carbohydrate (glycogen) stores.
 Once they are empty, the body taps into stored fat for energy.